 Web Usability Metrics: 2004 vs. 2009

-In 2004 , we analyzed the causes of the user failures we observed when user testing 25 websites for the 1 st edition of our Fundamental Guidelines for Web Usability course.
-(We've since updated the seminar several times — adding video clips and statistics from newer studies — but, true to the name, most of the 2004 guidelines were in fact fundamental enough to remain in force today.)
+In 2004, we analyzed the causes of the user failures we observed when user testing 25 websites for the 1 st edition of our Top Web UX Design Guidelines course.
+(We've since updated the seminar several times — adding video clips and statistics from newer studies — but, true to the name, most of the top 2004 guidelines were in fact fundamental enough to remain in force today.)

-This year , we conducted a similar broad-ranging study of 24 websites for our new 2-day seminar on information architecture (IA) .
+This year, we conducted a similar broad-ranging study of 24 websites for our new 2-day information architecture (IA) training course.
 Although there are many other courses on this topic, ours is based on empirical studies of what actually works for real users.
 Our study's main goal was to develop usability guidelines and get video clips for our presentation, but we also analyzed users' task outcomes, applying the classifications scheme we developed in 2004.

 The happiest finding was that, averaged across the broad range of sites we tested, the success rate had improved nicely: